Clip Oscillating Multi-Fan

 Reduction in mold and bacteria

-- Mold will grow whereever there is high humidity and stagnant air.
+- Mold will grow wherever there is high humidity and stagnant air.
 When air is not moving around your plants, the moisture built up from watering the plants and air humidity cannot evaporate properly, thus causing mold to develop.
 A fan will help airflow around the leaves and at the base of the plant around the soil to help water evaporation.

 - Moving air makes it tough for common plant pests to land on the plants.
 Having a top dry layer in the soil will make it less likely that the insects will reproduce in the soil.
 Airflow around your plants will make it a challenge for bugs to land on your plants to make it home.
 Have you ever noticed how few mosquito are around during windy days?
 Its the same concept.